I sent these pictures to my husband a couple of weeks ago.

 The saggy boobs – those attempted to feed two children.
 Failed, but tried.
 And I am proud that I tried.

 I worked damn hard to lose the weight.
 But if I hadn’t lost the weight, I would still be a valuable human.
 This body created two beautiful, funny, sweet, perfect boys.
 This body still takes care of those sweeties.
 This body IS AMAZING.

 I missed three days of workouts this week.
 And you know what?
 I HAVE NO REGRETS.
 Instead of working out (or eating clean for that matter), I went and had lunch with my family, I played Mario Kart with my son, I let my youngest brush my hair for an hour (his request).
 I ate half the jar of Milky Ways at my sister’s house because I love Milky Ways.
 I have been working hard on my thoughts and my mind.
 I have also been trying to live more and enjoy life.

 Most of what you see online isn’t real life.
 High waisted leggings are AMAZING.
 They do wonders.
 Seriously.
 I just ate half my kid’s mac-n-cheese, and two bowls of turkey chili with ALL THE TOPPINGS.
-Even Nick said, you look pregnant.
-(Don’t worry I showed him my belly sticking out from it and laughed that I looked pregnant.)
+Even Nick said, “You look pregnant.”
+(Don’t worry, I showed him my belly sticking out from it and laughed that I looked pregnant, so he was just agreeing.)
 I put some leggings on.
 BOOM.
 Belly gone.
 I could fool anyone.

 Don’t believe all the posed pictures you see on Instagram.
 Some people do bounce back super fast.
 Some don’t.
 Some take three years like I did.
 Some take 30 years.
 Some never do, and that’s okay too.